dcmcdowell/quake3-movement-unity3d/README.md

-# quake3-movement-unity3d
+# 'quake3-movement-unity3d - Port to C#'
-A port of the Quake III strafe jumping mechanics to Unity3D
+A port of the Quake III strafe jumping mechanics to Unity3D, from Zinglish's Js. version to this C# version

                     GNU GENERAL PUBLIC LICENSE
                        Version 2, June 1991